Disabilities Awareness

 A Scouting event or campsite

-Option B. Visit TWO of the following locations and
+Option B—Accommodation.
+Visit TWO of the

-take notes while observing features and methods that are used to
+following locations and take notes while observing features and

-accommodate people with invisible disabilities.
-While there, ask staff
+disabilities.
+While there, ask staff members to explain any

-members to explain any accommodation features that may not be obvious.
+accommodation features that may not be obvious.
+Note anything

-have invisible disabilities.
+invisible disabilities.
 Discuss your observations with your

 counselor.